ardagunoglu/ardagunoglu/README.md

 # **Hi there 👋, I'm Arda**
 **I am a student who has been intertwined with computers, electronics and software since I was 10 years old.
-Therefore, considering that I am open to these fields, I decided to do something about computers.**
+My connection with technology pushed me to join this field and develop myself as a Computer Scientist.**

 I study at Yeditepe University Computer Science and Engineering department.
 I am currently a freshman in University.